 - Red pepper: this is a dinner staple – both kids eat it raw

-- Avocado: Taco Tuesday – enough said!
+- Avocados: Taco Tuesday – enough said

 - Winter squash: roasted or mashed with maple syrup

 - Sweet potatoes: mashed or baked into fries